Updated for 2018!

 Nature ARTS with Montclair Art Museum

 This is something that I just recently heard of, and it sounds like so much fun.
 What says summer more than fireflies?
-On June 25 from 4pm – 9pm families can enjoy a fun day at Terhune Orchards full of entertainment, music, wagon rides and more!
+On June 23 from 4pm – 9pm families can enjoy a fun day at Terhune Orchards full of entertainment, music, wagon rides and more!
 This event is FREE, but there is a $5 charge for crafts such as bug boxes and making your own wings.
-On July 7-8, families can enjoy another Firefly Festival at Duke Farms.
-From 8pm – 11pm families can enjoy a 1.5 miles of trails to watch the fireflies in action.
+Families can enjoy another Firefly Festival at Duke Farms.
+The event includes a 1.5 miles of trails to watch the fireflies in action.
 There will also be activity stations, story time and art projects.
 The event is FREE but registration is required.
 Date to be announced soon.